 With this scenario, it is timely and important to investigate the impact of the current economic crisis, triggered by the pandemic on the socio-economic aspects of the fisheries community in Sri Lanka, with a focus on Matara district in order to direct relevant policy formulations and interventions to sustain the fisheries community and mitigate the effects of the economic crisis in Sri Lanka.
-As such, this research provides a comprehensive understanding of the challenges faced by the fisheries community during the economic crisis, and it can inform policy decisions aiming at addressing the needs of the existing literature on the impact of economic crises on vulnerable segments - fisheries community, particularly in developing countries like Sri Lanka.
+As such, this research provides a comprehensive understanding of the challenges faced by the fisheries community during the economic crisis, and it can inform policy decisions aiming at addressing the needs of the community and supporting their economic recovery, while contributing to the existing literature on the impact of economic crises on vulnerable segments - fisheries community, particularly in developing countries like Sri Lanka.